China: Summer Shanghai Internship

 - Personal expenses

-While on this program, you will stay in a residence hall on the beautiful East China Normal University (ECNU) with another student on the program.
+While on this program, you willt staty in student hotel-style accommodations, with shared double room with another US college student.
+Housing includes laundry facilities, internet access and is convenient to public transportation and East China Normal University (ECNU).
 Established in 1951, ECNU is one of China’s key institutions of higher learning and the first to specialize in teacher education.
 Nationally known for its Chinese language and literature program, the university enrolls more than 29,000 full-time students, including 5,000 international students.
-There is a kitchen and bathrooms on each floor and a study lounge on the first floor.
-The residence hall is a ten-minute walk from the CIEE Shanghai study center class rooms and office, and within walking distance of the light rail and other public transportation options.

 - Program Advisor: Joy Ruis, Center for Global Education